 In the most tragic cases, an ER patient whose life should have been saved dies due to mistakes in the emergency room.

 Generally, ER facilities that accept patients are liable for medical malpractice if they fail to provide care in accordance with ER standard practices, and the improper care causes injuries or death.

-Who is liable for negligence in a Southeast Washington emergency room?
+Who is liable for negligence in an emergency room?

 At Telaré Law, our Kennewick ER negligence lawyers file medical malpractice claims against all liable parties.
 Possible defendants include:

 - Hospital where the ER center is located

 - Triage personnel

 - Medical technicians